Where To See Tulips in the Netherlands

 You don’t have to head out to the countryside to admire the national flower of the Netherlands.
 There are plenty of tulip opportunities right in the capital city, starting from its famous floating Flower Market (known locally as the Bloemenmarkt), open Monday to Saturday along the Singel Canal in the old town.

-Amsterdam also hosts the Tulip Festival each April, a massive celebration of the iconic flower when the entire city is blanketed in cheerful blooms.
+Amsterdam also hosts the Tulip Festival each April, a massive celebration of the iconic flower during which the entire city is blanketed in cheerful blooms.
 The festival publishes a map for each edition so you can walk or cycle to marvel at flower displays in parks, gardens, and courtyards.

 4. Noordoostpolder